krlawrence/graph/sample-data/README.md

-This folder will contain the GRAPHML file for the air-routes graph and other sample data.
+This folder contains the GRAPHML file for the air-routes graph and other sample data.
 This air-routes graph is referenced throughout the book.

 This site is currently being populated for the first time.
-Please check back regularly.
+Please check back regularly to see more updates.